Spawn - iOS App

 Although I was not a part of the original team that built this version, I included some of the early wireframes below to show how our thinking has evolved since then.

-From a design perspective, we found that accessibility was a concern.
 The chosen font was too thin and the contrast between text and background was too low to meet WCAG 2 standards.
 Additionally, the app lacked a cohesive design system, and the user flows were not intuitive enough to onboard new users.

 Moving into development, the dev team wanted a scalable and consistent design system to reference as they built out new features.
 The designers were also unsatisfied with the branding and overall aesthetic of the app, and wanted to create a more polished and professional look before any code was written.